mjackson/unpkg/modules/client/components/About.md

 npmcdn is not affiliated with or supported by npm, Inc. in any way.
 Please do not contact npm for help with npmcdn.

+### Abuse

+npmcdn blacklists some packages to prevent abuse.
+If you find a malicious package on npm, please take a moment to add it to [our blacklist](https://github.com/mjackson/npmcdn/blob/master/PackageBlacklist.json)!

 ### Feedback

 If you think this is useful, I'd love to hear from you.
 Please reach out to [@mjackson](https://twitter.com/mjackson) with any questions/concerns.